jocoly/borpa/README.md

   -Sends a Stable Diffusion image generated with the prompt that follows the command.

   `!drawX <PROMPT GOES HERE>`
   -Sends a user-specified number of Stable Diffusion images generated with the prompt that follows the command.
-(Replace X with an integer).
+(Replace X with an integer)

   `!optimize <PROMPT GOES HERE>`
   -Uses the GPT language model to generate a more optimized, descriptive image prompt.